- 1 Introduction

 droneImage = self.sensor.getImage()

-You can change the active camera of the drone by invoking the following method:
+To change the active camera the

-Reading position and orientation in 3D (GPS and inclinometers)
+Reading 3D position and orientation (GPS+IMU)

 self.sensor.getPose3D().x self.sensor.getPose3D().y self.sensor.getPose3D().z

 To obtain the 3D orientation of the drone, as a quaternion:

 Commanding motion to the motors

 sendCMDVel method is used, passing the speed arguments.

 It sends commands for travel speed and rotation speeds.
 The travel speeds follow the reference system shown in the figure above, in conjunction with the drone itself: vx front/rear, vy left/right and vz up/down.
 The speed of yaw marks the rotation around a vertical axis, perpendicular to the plane of the drone.
 The

 sendCMDVel() method receives 6 parameters: vy, vx, vz, yaw, roll and pitch.
 Each of the values must be indicated between -1 and 1.
 The roll and pitch values have no effect on the simulated world of Gazebo